Did Johnny Depp Violate the Law when he Recorded a Telephone Call with Amber Heard without her Prior Knowledge or Consent?

 It is important to be aware of the wiretapping laws in the state where your divorce is taking place.
 If you plan on recording a telephone call for use in a family law matter, you may want to check with your attorney before moving forward.
 Generally speaking, if a litigant violated the wiretapping law when recording a telephone call, the Court in a civil proceeding would likely deem that such a recording is not admissible as evidence.
 However, if done properly, recordings can be very useful in family law matters.

 If you or someone you know has questions about recording and wiretap laws, please contact my office at 908-575-9777 or contact us online.
-At Lyons & Associates, P.C., we pay personal attention to personal matters and specialize in all facets of family law and are uniquely suited to handling such matters.
+At Lyons & Associates, P.C., we specialize in all facets of family law and are uniquely suited to handling such matters.